Asynchronous Gibbs Sampling: Asynchronous Gibbs Sampling

-Thus we can carry out the evaluation using only one data point.
-The details for doing so are problem-specific and depend on how the data is stored.
-For example, if $y_j$ is not available on other workers, we can transmit it over network along with $\nu'_j$.
+If data is stored in a distributed fashion and $y_j$ is not available on other workers, we can transmit it over network along with $\nu'_j$.
 If $\nu_j$ is also not available on other workers, but the latent variables $\nu_j$ form a non-overlapping partition among the workers, then we can transmit $(\nu'_j, \nu_j, y_j, q)$, because $\nu_j$ can only be updated on other workers through communication.
 This situation occurs in some problems where parameters -- such as $\theta$ in Equation (\ref{hierarchical-model-1}) -- that are located at the top of a hierarchical model may depend on $\nu_j$ only through sufficient statistics, and where storing $\nu_j$ for all $j$ on every worker is thus unnecessary.
-These details illustrate the flexibility that Asynchronous Gibbs sampling gives the user in handling large distributed data sets.

-Note that if the data points $y_j$ are sufficiently large, transmitting them may be too expensive.
-We instead recommend computing and storing the MH ratios at random with small probability, and using them as a convergence diagnostic -- see Section \ref{sec:jacobi}.
+These details illustrate the flexibility that asynchronous Gibbs sampling gives the user in handling large distributed data sets.
+They also show that implementing exact asynchronous Gibbs comes with substantial additional communication costs.
+If the data points $y_j$ are sufficiently large, transmitting them may be too expensive.
+As a compromise, we instead recommend computing and storing the MH ratios at random with small probability, and using them as a convergence diagnostic.
+Remarkably, we find for many models the MH ratio is close enough to 1 sufficiently often that the MH correction does nothing the vast majority of the time, and so the approximate algorithm yields good numerical results.
+This is not always the case: a target distribution where this fails is showcased in Section \ref{sec:jacobi}.
+We now illustrate the algorithm on a set of examples.